 On October 6, 2021, in connection with the execution of the Merger Agreement, Supernova entered into a sponsor support agreement (the "Sponsor Support Agreement") with the Supernova Sponsor, Legacy Rigetti and Supernova's directors and officers.
 Pursuant to the Sponsor Support Agreement, the Supernova Sponsor and Supernova's directors and officers ("Sponsor Holders"), among other things, agreed to vote all of their shares of Supernova capital stock in favor of the approval of the Business Combination.
-In addition, pursuant to the Sponsor Support Agreement, (i) 2,479,000 shares of common stock held by the Sponsor Holders became unvested and subject to forfeiture as of the Closing and will only vest if, during the five year period following the Closing, the volume weighted average price of common stock held by the Sponsor Holders became unvested and subject to forfeiture as of the Closing and will only vest if, during the five year period following the Closing, the volume weighted average price of common stock equals or exceeds \$15.00 for any twenty trading days within a period of thirty consecutive trading days.
-Any such shares held by the Sponsor Holders that remain unvested after the fifth anniversary of the Closing will be forfeited.
+In addition, pursuant to the Sponsor Support Agreement, (i) 2,479,000 shares of common stock held by the Sponsor Holders became unvested and subject to forfeiture as of the Closing and will only vest if, during the five year period following the Closing, the volume weighted average price of common stock held by the Sponsor Holders became unvested and subject to forfeiture as of the Closing and will only vest if, during the five year period following the Closing and will only vest if, during the five year period following the Closing and will only vest if, during the five year period following the Closing and will only vest if, during the five year period following the Closing and will only vest if, during the five year period following the Closing and will only vest if, during the five year period following the Closing and will only vest if, during the five year period following the Closing and will only vest if, during the five year period following the Closing, the volume weighted average price of common stock held by the Sponsor Holders became unvested and subject to forfeiture as of the Closing and will only vest if, during the five year period following the Closing, the volume weighted average price of common stock held by the Sponsor Holders became unvested and subject to forfeiture as of the Closing and will only vest if, during the five year period of thirty consecutive trading days.
+Any such shares held by the Sponsor Holders that remain unvested after the fifth anniversary of the Closing will be forfeite